-Presentation may include a lot of media files and images so it’s obvious the size can reach up to hundreds of MB.
-In such a case, you will need to convert the PPT file to simple text file to reduce its size.
+The presentation may include a lot of media files and images so it’s obvious the size can reach up to hundreds of MB.
+In such a case, you will need to convert the PPT file to a simple text file to reduce its size.

 Now, it’s time to create handouts.
 Handouts are simply of papers with limited important points that form the basis of the information you used for your presentation.
-Handouts can be created by selecting the Create Handouts option, and then choosing Create option.
+Handouts can be created by selecting the Create Handouts option and then choosing to Create option.

-Moreover, in this format your options for additionally editing the presentation in Word are nearly limitless.
-Once you have selected a desired layout, click OK to begin the conversion process.
+Moreover, in this format, your options for additionally editing the presentation in Word are nearly limitless.
+Once you have selected the desired layout, click OK to begin the conversion process.
 Once the process is complete, you should observe a new Word document with all of your slides and appropriate text layouts.

 I hope you find this tip useful.